Newport News Public Schools: Magnet Programs

 Newport News Public Schools offers elementary, middle, and high school students the chance to focus on environmental science, communication and performing arts, aviation, global studies, and math, science, technology, and engineering through a variety of magnet and specialty program options.
 These include:

-The Aviation Academy, located at Denbigh High School and the Newport News/Williamsburg International Airport, teaches high school students with an emphasis on engineering, particularly in the field of aviation.
+The Aviation Academy, located at Denbigh High School, teaches high school students with an emphasis on engineering, particularly in the field of aviation.
 The academy also offers students a Pilot Ground School course.

 The International Baccalaureate Diploma Program teaches students with an emphasis on international learning.
 Students at Warwick High School can apply to enter a two-year IB program.
 They must have completed algebra, a year of a foreign language, and an advanced integrated language-arts class, all with grades of at least B; recommendations from teachers; and at least a 3.0 grade point average.
 The programs are offered in conjunction with the International Baccalaureate.